Norwich Cathedral: Organ and organists

 Norwich Cathedral's organ is one the largest in the UK.
 It was built by local builder Norman and Beard in 1899, but was later damaged in a fire in April 1938.
 A Cymbelstern with six bells and a rotating star was added to the organ in 1969.
 In 2017 the dean, the Very Rev Dr Jane Hedges, revealed that the cathedral was planning to spend £2 million on rebuilding the organ and supporting its existing choirs.
+In 2022–23 the Durham-based company of Harrison & Harrison carried out a major rebuild of the organ, which was inaugurated in November 2023.

-The records of all the organists at Norwich Cathedral from 1542, when Thomas Grewe was appointed, have survived.
-The earliest organist recorded is Adam the Organist, who was employed in 1313.
-Thomas Wath and John Skarlette are recorded as having played the organ in the 15th century.
-Notable organists of Norwich Cathedral have included the composers Thomas Morley, Heathcote Dicken Statham, Alfred R. Gaul and Arthur Henry Mann.
+Most of the records of the organists at Norwich Cathedral have survived.
+The earliest organist recorded is Adam the Organist, who was employed in 1333.
+Notable organists have included the composers Thomas Morley, and Heathcote Dicken Statham.

 Cathedral choirs

 Norwich Cathedral's choirs are directed by the Master of the Music, Ashley Grote.
-The full choir consists of boys, girls and men.
-There are places for around 20 boys aged from 7 to 13.
-The choristers attend Norwich School and its Lower School, with at least half of their school fees being paid by the Norwich Cathedral Endowment Fund.
+There are places for around 20 boys aged from 7 to 13, attend Norwich School and its Lower School, with at least half of their school fees being paid by the Norwich Cathedral Endowment Fund.

 Girls were introduced to the choir in 1995.
-There are places for 24 girls, who are aged from 11 to 18, and are drawn from across Norfolk.
+There are places for 24 girls, aged from 11 to 18, who are drawn from across Norfolk.
 They sing evensong once a week (alternately on their own and with the men) and at least one Sunday Eucharist a term.

-The choir has 12 men, six of them being choral scholars, the others being professional singers.
-They sing with the boy choristers at five services a week and often more during special times of year such as Easter and Christmas, and they sing fortnightly with the girls' choir during evensong.
+The choir has 12 men, six of whom are choral scholars; the others are professional singers.
+The men sing with the boy choristers at five services a week, and often more at special times of year such as Easter and Christmas.